CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 # Security Considerations

-Go through the list of attacks above, and explain how each has been mitigated.
+XXX: Go through the list of attacks above, and explain how each has been mitigated.

 Go through the list of concerns in ANIMA and EST-RFC7030 and indicate if